 Lesley Téllez is a journalist, culinary tour expert and Mexican cookbook author living in Los Angeles.
 Her book Eat Mexico: Recipes from Mexico City’s Streets, Markets and Fondas, was published in June 2015 by Kyle Books, and was an Amazon bestseller.
 In addition to writing, Lesley runs the top-rated tourism company Eat Mexico, which offers culinary walks focusing on street food, markets and local food history in Mexico City and Puebla.
 She oversees a staff of eight with frequent trips to Mexico's Distrito Federal.

-Lesley's writing, which focuses mostly on food and Mexico, has been published in The New York Times, Food & Wine, The Guardian, The Los Angeles Times, Serious Eats, The Kitchn, and other publications.
+Lesley's writing, which focuses mostly on food and Mexico, has been published in The New York Times, New Worlder, Saveur, Food & Wine, The Guardian, The Los Angeles Times and Serious Eats, among other publications.
 From 2009 to 2015, she authored the award-winning Mexican food and travel blog The Mija Chronicles.
 Lesley started her career as a newspaper reporter at The Dallas Morning News.
 She also authored a locally beloved weekly nightlife column for the now-defunct Dallas daily Quick.

 Lesley has a bachelor's degree in journalism from Boston University and a diploma in Mexican gastronomy from the Escuela de Gastronomía Mexicana in Mexico City.
 She's an active member of the International Association of Culinary Professionals.
-She lives in Queens, New York with her husband and son.
+She lives in Los Angeles with her husband and son.